When Brussels Sprouts are in season, follow my easy steps on properly freezing them for deliciousness all year round!

-Yeah yeah yeah I know you don’t like Brussels Sprouts.
+Yeah, yeah, I know you don’t like Brussels Sprouts.
 They’re green and cabbage.
-Your mother only made them on Thanksgiving – boiled and swimming in a gallon of butter.
+Your mother only made them on Thanksgiving—boiled and swimming in a gallon of butter.

-They were mushy and even the dog turned it’s nose up at them when you tried sneaking them to it under the table.
+They were mushy, and even the dog turned its nose up at them when you tried sneaking them under the table.
 I heard it before because I said it before.
+But once you learn how to make them properly you will fall in love with them!

-Just 3 ingredients needed to freeze Brussels Sprouts
+Just three ingredients needed to freeze Brussels Sprouts

 - Fresh Brussels Sprouts off of the stalk